Peace to the Gods and Goddesses of the foundation;

 Thus the battle is between the fundamentalists and the non-fundamentalists, or between the nihilists and the non-nihilists.

-Interestingly enough, the even less political godbody movement, as articulated by me in Godbody Philosophy, represents a trend in late modernity that can tip the scales even further towards postmodernity if successful.
+Interestingly enough, the even less political godbody movement represents a trend in late modernity that can tip the scales even further towards postmodernity if successful.

-Again, godbodyism is also right wing but is medium level morality, thereby we are righteous but not necessarily fundamentalist.
+Again, godbodyism is also right wing but is medium level conviction, thereby we are righteous but not necessarily fundamentalist.

 To the left of godbodyism is anarchism, just as to the left of neoliberalism is socialism, and to the left of neoconservatism is fundamentalism.